 If you ask most people, they panic or get depressed.

 I myself get frustrated when things don’t go the way I want them to go.
-I hate it when useless drama in the present clouds my vision for future.
+I hate it when the useless drama in the present clouds my vision for the future.

 But then I have to remind myself — What can I do about it?
 If the answer is nothing, stop worrying.
 If the answer is something, do everything to solve that problem.

 Life is unfair.
 But life is also a gift.
 Learning to shift perspective is the key to realize the beauty of life.